StarWhiz/docker_deployment_notes/initial ubuntu setup/README.md

 ```
 You will be using that command above very often.

-In the example Caddyfile, the first two blocks are to handle yourwebsite.com and www.yourwebsite.com and point them to your wordpress container.
+In the example Caddyfile, the first two blocks are to handle yourwebsite.com and www.yourwebsite.com and point them to your wordpress container_name.

-The third block handles chat.yourwebsite.com and points them to your rocketchat container.
+The third block handles chat.yourwebsite.com and points them to your rocketchat container_name.

 I hope this makes sense.
 If it doesn't please refer to: https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/caddy_v2

-For now your Caddyfile can be blank as you don't have any other containers set up for now.
+For now your Caddyfile can be the same as the example above if you plan on deploying wordpress and rocket.chat.

 **Starting Caddy**
 Make sure you're in /home/sammy/docker/caddy